Gzervas1/Code-Samples/README.md

 Finally, under the folders figsA,B,C,X, there are sample figures produced using the code.

-For the code to run succesfully, the installation of the python modules HDMSpectra (https://github.com/nickrodd/HDMSpectra) and iminuit (https://iminuit.readthedocs.io/en/stable/) are required.
+For the code to run succesfully, the installation of the python module HDMSpectra (https://github.com/nickrodd/HDMSpectra) and iminuit package (https://iminuit.readthedocs.io/en/stable/) are required.